 - Difficulty loading webpages with a lot of images and video

 Often budget PCs will not only come with low memory but will also not have the ability to expand memory, so you’re stuck with a slow performing computer.

 A notorious problem with cheap laptops is that the parts are also cheap, meaning in less than a year you might need a laptop keyboard or case repair because the screen area started coming apart.
 When you add unexpected repair bills onto the original price, it doesn’t seem like such a great deal anymore.

-Laptops that may be twice the price of a cheap one, will generally reflect higher quality parts that were used in them.
+Laptops from Laptop Circle may be twice the price of a cheap one, will generally reflect higher quality parts that were used in them.
 Better quality parts are designed to withstand the general wear and tear that laptops see during daily use and being taken from place to place.
 So, a higher priced laptop will need less repairs due to using better parts.